venkateshness/venkateshness.github.io/raison_d'etre.md

 2. Even though the necessary ingredients go into making a person a person does not vary much between people, everyone is pretty unique -- driven by rich experiences, perception and so on.
 I wonder if there is at all a point of divergence ?

-3. Not being completely dismissive of the (other) idea(s) of Philosophy of Mind philosophically; I am more intrigued by the physical phenomenon that gives rise to the emergence of consciousness via the biological neural networks.
+3. Not being completely dismissive of the (other) idea(s) of Philosophy of Mind philosophically; I am more inclined to the physical phenomenon view that gives rise to the emergence of consciousness via the biological neural networks.
 I wonder would there be quantifiable consciousness levels with the scientifically rigorous methods ?

 To realize the mentioned: